 The intangible assets represent technology, trade names and trademarks, and customer relationships acquired from Contura on February 25, 2021.
 The trade names and trademarks have an indefinite life.
 The straight-line method over the period of estimated benefit is used to amortize technology.
-Accounting Standards Codification (ASC) 350-30-35-3 states that customer relationships generally dissipate at a more rapid rate in the earlier periods following a company's succession to these relationships, with the rate of attrition declining over time.
+ASC 350-30-35-3, General Intangibles other than Goodwill, states that customer relationships generally dissipate at a more rapid rate in the earlier periods following a company's succession to these relationships, with the rate of attrition declining over time.
 As such, the accelerated method is used to amortize customer relationships.
-The Company reviewed the intangible assets for impairment for this asset group during the year ended December 31, 2022.
-As Bulkamid SARL ceased sales operations and did not recognize revenue during the year ended December 31, 2022, and does not expect to recognize revenue in future periods, the Company wrote off the customer relationships intangible asset of \$0.3 million related to this entity.
-The impairment expense is recorded within the general and administrative expenses in its consolidated statements of comprehensive loss.
-For additional information, see Notes 3 and 9.
+The Company will review the intangible assets for impairment whenever an impairment indicator exists.
+There have been no intangible asset impairment charges during the year ended December 31, 2023.
+During the year ended December 31, 2022, as Bulkamid SARL ceased sales operations and did not recognize revenue and does not expect to recognize revenue in future periods, the Company wrote off the customer relationships intangible asset of \$0.3 million related to this entity.
+The impairment expense was recorded within the general and administrative expenses in its consolidated statements of comprehensive income (loss).